-Well, you could go out and buy a skillet, but there are options.
-Just heat the butter in a 10-inch baking dish and that will give you a bit of a crispy crust.
+Well, you could buy a skillet, but there are options.
+Heat the butter in a 10-inch baking dish or pie plate, giving you a bit of a crispy crust.

 What else can I bake in an iron skillet?

-Easy vanilla cake in a skillet – this is my go-to quick dessert recipe that everyone loves.
+Easy vanilla cake in a skillet - this is my go-to quick dessert recipe that everyone loves.
 The cake is tender and filled with lots of vanilla bean seeds.
 It is simply delicious.

-Maple apple skillet cake – has a moist yellow cake topped with sweet juicy apples that caramelize from the maple syrup and brown sugar.
+Maple apple skillet cake - a moist yellow cake topped with sweet juicy apples that caramelize from maple syrup and brown sugar.

 As for cornmeal, there are many varieties to choose from.
-For this recipe, I prefer Bob’s Red Mill Medium Grind Yellow Cornmeal which gives this cornbread a nice cornmeal crunch without being too rustic.
+For this recipe, I prefer Bob's Red Mills yellow cornmeal, which gives this cornbread a nice cornmeal crunch without being too rustic.

-- 2 tbsp butter for melting in skillet
+- 2 tablespoon butter for melting in skillet

 - 3 cups yellow cornmeal medium grind